 In October 2015, the third pillbox on the trail was painted pink for Breast Cancer Awareness Month.
 Since that time, the pillbox has become a local landmark, recognizable in Instagram photos as “The Pink Box.”
 Hikers continue to add graffiti notes to the walls championing their support of breast cancer survivors and the cause.
 The top of the box also offers a great photo op, as shown above.

 Manoa Falls Trail Hike

 Located within the Koo’lau range on the south of the island, the Manoa Falls Trail Hike is a muddy, accessible hike to a waterfall.
-Like many of the best hikes on Oahu, this 1.3 mile out-and-back trail is popular with tourists and experienced hikers, in part because they filmed scenes from Jurassic Park here.
+Like many of the best hikes on Oahu, this 1.3 mile out-and-back trail is popular with tourists and experienced hikers.
+(This is in part because they filmed scenes from Jurassic Park here.)

 The hike takes 1 to 1.5 hours roundtrip.
 Interestingly, the real star of the hike is the surrounding jungle, not the waterfall at the end.
 The Manoa Valley looks like a scene from Ferngully!
 The beautiful monkeypod tree canopy casts shade over giant climbing monstera, jungle fern, blossoming ‘Ohi’a lehua trees, and hanging hibiscus.
 There are also giant moss-covered “fairy logs” and serene bamboo tunnels throughout the trail, which is not very steep.
 It rises approximately 800 feet to the falls.

 Don’t Swim Here